apache/parquet-format/Encryption.md

 ### 4.2 AES_GCM_CTR_V1 encryption algorithm
 In this Parquet algorithm, all Thrift modules are encrypted with the GCM cipher, as described above.

-The pages are encrypted by a CTR cipher without padding.
+The pages are encrypted by the CTR cipher without padding.
+The AES CTR cipher must be implemented by a cryptographic provider according to the NIST SP 800-38A specification.

 Unique nonces are generated for each ciphertext, with the nonce length of 12 bytes.
 All 12 bytes are constructed with an RBG option 1 as described for the AES_GCM_V1 algorithm.
-The module encryption and decryption is performed with a 16 byte IV comprised of the nonce and a 4-byte initial counter field.
+The data module encryption and decryption is performed with a 16 byte IV comprised of the nonce and a 4-byte initial counter field.
 The first 31 bits of the initial counter field are set to 0, the last bit is set to 1.

-### 4.3 Encryption key metadata
+### 4.3 Key metadata
 A wide variety of services and tools for management of encryption keys exist in the industry today.
 Public clouds offer different key management services (KMS), and organizational IT systems either build proprietary key managers in-house or adopt open source